 territory as well, these are fans who, above all else, prefer only

-explanations, or, even better, their own explanations of canon events and characters.
+explanations, or, even better, their own explanations of canon events and characters, and take this attitude too far.
 Often found twisting a character's personality into a Draco in Leather Pants

 /Ron the Death Eater